Meet the Advocates

 “When a girl is free to be herself, she has the amazing power to reach her fullest potential that could positively affect the lives of others around her.”

 Since 2018, Akeena has been conducting Action on body Confidence sessions in her own community and has seen the impact of giving young people the opportunity to be comfortable in their own skin.
-An educator by profession, she is currently working towards her masters’ thesis on misinformation and has decided to create a body confidence advocacy campaign about the issue too.
-Entitled, moDEFY, the advocacy campaign will be focused on defying digital modifications brought by photo manipulation and spread of misinformation to girls’ self-esteem and body confidence.
+An educator by profession, she decided to utilize her research on misinformation to a body confidence advocacy campaign.
+Entitled, moDEFY, the advocacy campaign focused on defying digital modifications brought by photo manipulation and spread of misinformation to girls’ self-esteem and body confidence.

 Girl Guide Youth Leader, Youth Training Facilitator, Gender Equality Champion, Mental Health Activist, and Action on Body Confidence Advocate